IsotopeReal/PackageIt/README.md

 # PackageIt
- PackageIt - Package three different items into a box for convenient logistical transport/storage.
+ PackageIt - Package your items into a sturdy cardboard ficsit box for convenient logistical transport/storage.

 Simple Packaging mod for packing singular items into a box for convenient logistical transport/storage.

-Packaging ratio is 15:1, larger ratios can be individually unlocked in the MAM Research.
+Packaging ratio is 15:1, larger ratios can be individually unlocked per item in the MAM Research.

 Packaging requires a flat pack box which can be crafted with wood.
-(Alternative wood recipes added) Pack and unpack your singular items in the vanilla Assembler machine.
+(Alternative wood recipes added)
+Pack and unpack your singular items in the vanilla Assembler machine.
 Adds a couple essential build boxes that can be packed in the Manufacturer and unpacked at any workbench.

 Recipes are split between two different milestones, unlocked at Tier 6 and Tier 9.
 Tier 6 - Contains packaging recipes for items from Tier 0-6.
 Unlocks 30:1 in the MAM.
 Tier 9 - Contains packaging recipes for items from Tier 7-9.
 Unlocks 50:1 in the MAM.

-Add support for Packaging modded items??maybe?
+Add support for Packaging modded items?????